All our science, measured against

 Planetforlife predictions are extraordinary and for that reason they should

 be examined with great skepticism.
 Please consider these predictions with the frame of

 mind of a scientist.
 A good scientist has an unquenchable desire to know and--equally

 important--a strong desire not to be fooled.
 Quantities that can be objectively

 measured will be used to support arguments that appeal to logic.
-These arguments
+These arguments should

-Emotional polemics and histrionics are avoided.
+and histrionics are avoided.

 We humans, because of our numbers and our technology, are in control of this

 spaceship we call Earth.
-We must realize that the Earth does not come with an
+We must realize that the Earth does not come with an operating

-finite.
-There seems to be little public awareness of the oil and gas depletion problem although the facts
+to be little public awareness of the oil and gas depletion problem although the facts

 are readily available.

 My name is Jack Kisslinger and I live in Madison, Wisconsin.
 Planetforlife is

 a personal effort, inspired by my belief that the coming world energy crisis needs

 immediate and widespread attention.
 My interest in the oil depletion problem started

 I am optimistic by nature although this website warns of several dire crises.
 My

 wife will attest--I am not easily alarmed although this website is intended to raise

 the alarm.
 (The Y2K "crisis" did not alarm me in the slightest.)
 I would

 characterize myself as a hardheaded realist.
 I enjoy tennis, backpacking, and playing

 Niether politics nor religion belong here.
 But it is hard to write anything

 substantial that does not contain hints of the author's religion and politics.
 For this

-I apologize.

-strong background in science and technology.
-I
+I have a strong background in science and

+computers.
 Here are some facts about my background: